aplura/Tango/README.md

 git clone https://github.com/aplura/Tango.git /tmp/tango; chmod +x /tmp/tango/sensor.sh; /tmp/tango/sensor.sh
 ```

-There are some options you can change in /opt/kippo/kippo.cfg if you choose, however, some of these will break the forwarding of logs (such as changing the listening port set to 2222), however, there are some extra modules, such as mysql or xmpp logging you can enable if you choose, as well as changing the hostname of the honeypot.
+There are some options you can change in /opt/cowrie/cowrie.cfg if you choose, however, some of these will break the forwarding of logs (such as changing the listening port set to 2222), however, there are some extra modules, such as mysql or xmpp logging you can enable if you choose, as well as changing the hostname of the honeypot.

-Kippo is highly configurable, so if you wish to add extra commands or output to Kippo, there are tons of resources on github or google, which can help you do that if you choose.
+cowrie is highly configurable, so if you wish to add extra commands or output to cowrie, there are tons of resources on github or google, which can help you do that if you choose.

-The script will install the required packages based on the OS, then install Kippo, and lastly, install the Splunk Universal Forwarder.
+The script will install the required packages based on the OS, then install cowrie, and lastly, install the Splunk Universal Forwarder.

 ### Sensor Installation (Splunk UF Only)

-If you already have Kippo honeypots deployed and wish to start analyzing their logs in the Tango Honeypot Intelligence Splunk App, you can run the uf_only.sh script, which will install the Splunk UF on your host, and configure the inputs and outputs necessary to start viewing your logs.
+If you already have cowrie honeypots deployed and wish to start analyzing their logs in the Tango Honeypot Intelligence Splunk App, you can run the uf_only.sh script, which will install the Splunk UF on your host, and configure the inputs and outputs necessary to start viewing your logs.

 To get started, run the commands below and follow the prompts to enter the necessary input.